 - Slip Ring Induction Motor or Wound Rotor Induction Motor or Phase Wound Induction Motor

-The construction of stator for both the kind of three phase induction motor remains the same and is discussed in brief in next paragraph.
+The construction of stator for both the kind of three phase induction motor remains the same and is discussed in brief below.

 - Stator frame